gcad3d/bookmarkVim/README.md

     key  Tab

   jump into line of bookmark-buffer:
-    double-click onto linr in bookmark-buffer
+    double-click onto line in bookmark-buffer
     - or goto bookmark-buffer and click line

   goto bookmark-buffer: